agabor/docs/_includes/rest/push-notifications.md

 When a user's device is turned off or not connected to the internet, push notifications cannot be delivered.
 If you have a time sensitive notification that is not worth delivering late, you can set an expiration date.
 This avoids needlessly alerting users of information that may no longer be relevant.

-There are two parameters provided by Parse to allow setting an expiration date for your notification.
-The first is `expiration_time` which takes a date (in ISO 8601 format or Unix epoch time) specifying when Parse should stop trying to send the notification.
+There are two parameters provided by MSG to allow setting an expiration date for your notification.
+The first is `expiration_time` which takes a date (in ISO 8601 format or Unix epoch time) specifying when MSG should stop trying to send the notification.
 To expire the notification exactly 1 week from now, you can use the following command.

 <div class="language-toggle">
 <pre><code class="bash">